 It is the employee's responsibility to sign his or her timecard to certify the accuracy of all time recorded.
-The supervisor is responsible for reviewing and signing the approval of timecard before submitting it for payroll for processing.
+The supervisor is responsible for reviewing for accuracy and signing the employee's timecard.
+They then are responsible for coordinating any necessary additional approvals and seeing that it is submitted for processing according to the Pay Schedule set forth by the Research Foundation Payroll Department.